reactjs/react.dev/src/content/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023.md

 React Server Components, or RSC, let you run React components entirely on the server, without ever downloading them to the client or requiring hydration.
 They let you use client rendering for rich interactivity while minimizing payload sizes, and also simplify your app architecture.

-Since our last update, we have merged the [React Server Components (RSC) RFC](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to ratify the proposal.
+Since our last update, we have merged the [React Server Components RFC](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to ratify the proposal.
 We resolved outstanding issues with the [React Server Module Conventions](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md) proposal, and reached consensus with our partners to go with the `"use client"` convention.
 These documents also act as specification for what an RSC-compatible implementation should support.

 The biggest change is that we introduced [`async` Components](https://github.com/reactjs/rfcs/pull/229) as the primary way to do data fetching from Server Components.
 We also plan to support data loading from the client by introducing a new hook called `use` that is conceptually similar to `await`.